Ministry Renovates 2,377 Houses, Flats In Islamabad - UrduPoint

 The official said the ministry has owned as many as 5,253 houses and flats of categories-I to categories-V located in various sectors in the Federal capital.

-He said the Capital Development Authority (CDA) was responsible for the maintenance and renovation of Pak Secretariat, Islamabad, therefore, no fund has been spent on ministry’s renovation.
+He said the Capital Development Authority (CDA) was responsible for the maintenance and renovation of the Pak Secretariat, Islamabad, therefore, no fund has been spent on the ministry’s renovation.

 The official said the PWD has started sending notices to the allottees of government accommodation in Sector I-9/4 about payment of electric meter bills for water motors installed at residential blocks.